Last Updated On October 13th, 2018

 - Best For Back Pain – Purple Bed

 - Best Firm Innerspring – Sealy Posturpedic Response

 - Best Firm Memory Foam – Live and Sleep Resort Elite

 Who Is a Firm Mattress For?

-Certainly, preference, tolerance and feelings go into choosing a mattress.
+Certainly, preference, tolerance, and feelings go into choosing the best hard mattress.
 In fact, scientists agree that there is no way to choose the perfect mattress scientifically; it comes down to what you like, what you need, and what you’re used to.
-However, depending on our lifestyle, habits and body type, there are various mattress types that will be better fit for you and likely contribute more to your health and well-being.
-Let’s take a look at which of your attributes will lend to a better night’s sleep on a firm mattress.
+However, depending on our lifestyle, habits and body type, there are various mattress types that will be a better fit for you and likely contribute more to your health and well-being.
+Let’s take a look at which of your attributes will lead to a better night’s sleep on a firm mattress.

 What your body is made of is just as important as how you use it when you sleep.
 Heavier weighted people will find firmer mattresses preferable to softer, plush ones.
 Too soft and a heavy person will sink into the surface much more and lose comfort.
 A softer mattress will also degrade faster the more weight it is subjected to because they are generally weaker and less durable.
 If you way around 200 lbs or more, even an extra firm mattress won’t seem hard as a rock because the hardened springs have some give while still supporting your frame.
 Especially if collaborated with foam comfort layers in a hybrid mix.
 Anyone weighing between 300-400 lbs may want to consider something like the Comfort Max 400 Bariatric.

 Lighter weighted people may want to consider just how firm their mattresses are, despite their preferences.
 Someone who is under 150 lbs may find firm mattresses to be uncomfortable to the point of pain.
 Their light frames do not provide enough weight to force the layers down and create a properly aligned profile.
 It can often be like sleeping on a slab.